In Phoenix for a Cardinals game? Here's where to play golf near the stadium

 The retirement community of Sun City, about 10 miles up the road from the stadium on Loop 101, is a good option for golfers who don't mind leisurely rounds and old-fashioned, straightforward courses.
 Lakes West Golf Course -- a relatively simple par-72, 6,021-yard design -- features several creeks and lakes.

-The best bargain in the West Valley might be Maryvale Golf Course, a muni designed by William F. Bell, architect of San Diego's famed Torrey Pines.
+The best bargain in the West Valley might be Grand Canyon University Golf Course (formerly known as Maryvale G.C.), a muni designed by William F. Bell, architect of San Diego's famed Torrey Pines.